julyx10/lap/README.md

 - **Keep folders in sync** with filesystem-aware operations and refresh support.
 - **Use local search tools** such as text/image search, similar-image search, face clustering, and smart tags.

+## Planned Features

+- **Support more image and video formats** such as RAW photo formats, Live Photos, Motion Photos.
+- **Expand metadata support** for standards commonly used in photography workflows, including EXIF, XMP, and IPTC.

 ## Download Lap

 | Platform | Download | Notes |